 After the command has been run, it will inform you about the version of SMB running on our remote PC.

 This module determines what shares are provided by the SMB service and which ones are readable/writable.
 It also collects additional information such as share types, directories, files, timestamps, etc. By default, a netshareenum request is done in order to retrieve share information, but if this fails, you may also fall back to SRVSVC.

 msf exploit (smb_enumshares)>exploit

-And so, after the execution of the command the result will be displayed.
-Some of the access is denied a most of the systems that are probed.
-Passing user credentials to the scanner will produce much different results.
+And so, after the execution of the command, the result will be displayed.
+Some of the access is denied most of the systems that are probed.
+Passing user credentials to the scanner will produce many different results.

 SMB User Enumeration (SAM EnumUsers)